• Skip to main content

 It’s possible to use a kit and have the structure finished in as little as a day.
 That means you can begin enjoying the space almost immediately.

 shady and comfortable spotAs a design element to the landscaping, pergolas are versatile enough to fit into just about any plan.
-Take cues from the home style and it will look as if the pergola was part of the original landscaping plan.
+Take cues from the style of your home, and it will look as if the pergola was part of the original landscaping plan.

-Are There Advantages to Adding a Pergola to Your Landscaping?
+Are There Advantages to Adding a Pergola to Your Deck, Backyard, or Landscape?

 Many of the benefits of pergolas have to do with adding function to your landscape.
 They certainly create spaces that you can use for sitting comfortably outdoors.
 In terms of appearance, they provide a finished look to the space as well as visual interest.